welch/seasonal/README.md

 detection is a real convenience.

-Trend removal in this package is in service of isolating and estimating the periodic (non-trend) variation. "trend" is in the sense of Cleveland's STL decomposition [Cleveland] -- a lowpass smoothing of the data that, when removed from the original series, preserves original seasonal variation.
+Trend removal in this package is in service of isolating and estimating the periodic (non-trend) variation.
+A lowpass smoothing of the data is removed from the original series, preserving original seasonal variation.
 Detrending is accomplishd by a coarse fitted spline, mean or median filters, or a fitted line.

 In an addition to a python API for estimating seasonal offsets for your timeseries models, the seasonal package also provides executables